mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/11-adding-a-digital-sensor.markdown

 }
 {% endhighlight %}

 3\.
-Then, wrap these transfer transactions inside an aggregate transaction.
-State who the signers of each transaction are.
+Wrap the transfer transactions inside an aggregate transaction.
+State who will be the signer of each transaction.

-An aggregated transaction is complete if all required cosigners have  signed it.
+An aggregated transaction is complete if all required cosigners have signed it before announcing it to the network.

 The warehouse operator will sign and announce the transaction, so we still require the signature from the digital sensor.
-We call this type of transactions ``aggregate bonded``.
+This type of transaction is named ``aggregate bonded``.

 {% highlight typescript %}
 createSafetySealTransaction(productAddress: Address, operatorAccount: PublicAccount): AggregateTransaction {